 Unlocking the Potential of Bio-based Value Chains in the Baltic Sea Region

-FNR‘s main responsibility is to tailor the communication of the project results towards the specific target groups through web-based tools.
-Additionally, the agency will be able to contribute to the overall success of the project through its extensive expertise in the fields of bioenergy and production of bio-based products.
+FNR‘s main responsibility was project dissemination.
+Moreover, FNR was in charge of creating electronic tools (Interactive Online Portal) which present the project outcomes in an interactive and user-friendly way.
+The agency was able to contribute to the overall success of the project through its extensive expertise in the fields of bioenergy and production of bio-based products.

 Vytautas Magnus University (Lithuania), Ministry of Energy of the Republic of Lithuania (Lithuania), Forest and Land Owners Association of Lithuania (Lithuania), Lithuanian Biotechnology Association (Lithuania), Vidzeme Planning Region (Latvia), Latvia University of Life Sciences and Technologies (Latvia), Ministry of Rural Affairs of the Republic of Estonia (Estonia), Estonian Chamber of Agriculture and Commerce (Estonia), Estonian University of Life Sciences (Estonia), FNR - Agency for Renewable Resources (Germany), 3N Lower Saxony Network for Renewable Resources and Bioeconomy (Germany), State Agency for Agriculture, Environment and Rural Areas of Schleswig-Holstein (Germany), University of Warmia and Mazury in Olsztyn (Poland), Halmstad University (Sweden), Norwegian Institute of Bioeconomy Research (Norway), Norwegian University of Life Sciences (Norway), Municipal enterprise of the city of Pskov “Gorvodokanal” (Russian Federation)

-The project is funded by the Interreg Baltic Sea Region Programme, co-funded by the European Union fund ERDF.
+The project was funded by the Interreg Baltic Sea Region Programme, co-funded by the European Union fund ERDF.